Best Value for Money

 Therefore, sellers, rejoice at these three words: Automatic.
 Tax.
 Calculator.

-If you’re shipping across states, Square will automatically account for the taxes in both states.
+If you’re shipping across states, Square Online Store will automatically account for the taxes in both states.
 If you’re shipping within your own state, it recognizes this too, and you’ll only get the one rate.

 If you’re shipping to Canada, the country’s 5% tax rate will automatically be applied, with any additional territory-specific taxes added on top of this.

 But once you leave the US and Canada, you’re on your own, and will have to manually add tax rates.
 This is a bit of a pain, but is actually pretty standard across ecommerce platforms.
 Even ecommerce heavyweight Shopify makes you input these figures manually.